-- 2. Creating a new boot directory using the create_boot_directory command.
+- 2. Creating a new boot directory using the create\boot\directory command.
 The integration of the scenario is performed in a dedicated directory at <build-dir>/var/run/<run-script-name>/.
 When the run script is finished, this boot directory will contain all components of the final system. - 3.
-Installing the configuration for the init component into the boot directory using the install_config command.
+Installing the configuration for the init component into the boot directory using the install\config command.
 The argument to this command will be written to a file called config within the boot directory.
 It will eventually be loaded as boot module and made available by core's ROM service to the init component.
 The configuration of init is explained in Chapter 6. - 4.
-Creating a bootable system image using the build_boot_image command.
+Creating a bootable system image using the build\boot\image command.
 This command copies the specified list of files from the <build-dir>/bin/ directory to the boot directory and executes the steps needed to transform the content of the boot directory into a bootable form.
-In the most common case, the arguments of build_boot_image correspond to the results of a prior build step.
-To avoid the need to manually maintain the consistency between the arguments of both steps, the build_artifacts function provides a handy way to express the common case.
+Under the hood, the run tool invokes the run-module types boot\dir and boot\image.
+Depending on the run-tool configuration, this form may be an ISO image, a disk image, or a bootable ELF image. - 5.
+Executing the system image using the run\genode\until command.
+Depending on the run-tool configuration, the system image is executed using an emulator or a physical machine.
+Under the hood, this step invokes the run modules of the types power\on, load, log, and power\off.
+For most platforms, Qemu is used by default.
+On Linux, the scenario is executed by starting core directly from the boot directory.
+The run\genode\until command takes a regular expression as argument.
+If the log output of the scenario matches the specified pattern, the run\genode\until command returns.
+If specifying forever as argument, this command will never return.
+If a regular expression is specified, an additional argument determines a timeout in seconds.
+If the regular expression does not match until the timeout is reached, the run script will abort.